A great veggie burger has to pass muster on a good deal of levels. I’m happy to say I think this Lentil Brown Rice Burger does just that.

 There are quite a few steps to this but if you plan ahead or batch cook it’s easier.
 Try cooking plenty of rice and lentils ahead of time.
 They’re the foundation of many dishes so having extra in the fridge just makes life easier.

-- Caramelize the onions and add the garlic and balsamic vinegar.
+- Cook the onions in a few tablespoons of vegetable stock, add the garlic and balsamic vinegar.

-- Combine the rice, lentils, sun dried tomatoes, Nutritional Yeast, Dijon mustard, tamari, salt and olive oil.
+- Combine the rice, lentils, sun dried tomatoes, Nutritional Yeast, Dijon mustard, tamari and salt.